Frequently asked questions (FAQs)

 Will it tickle?

 Reflexology does not tickle.
 It uses a gentle pressure on the reflexes.
-If you really do not like having your feet touched and would prefer hand or facial reflexology, please tell me on booking an appointment.
+If you really do not like having your feet touched, please book a facial treatment.

 Does it hurt?